-In compliance with the Student Right-To-Know (SRTK) Act of 1990 (Public Law 101-542), it is the policy of the Kern Community College District and Cerro Coso Community College to make available its completion and transfer rates to all current and prospective students.
+In compliance with the Student Right-To-Know (SRTK) Act of 1990 (Public Law 101-542), it is the policy of Cerro Coso Community College (CC) to publish its student completion and transfer rates.
 These rates are based on a limited cohort (or group) of students which are tracked for a three-year period.
-The cohort is limited because it includes only students who entered Cerro Coso Community College in the fall term as first-time, full-time students seeking a degree, certificate or transfer.
-Students included in the 2008 SRTK Cohort were tracked from Fall 2008 through Spring 2011 to determine their academic outcomes during the time period.
+The cohort is limited because it includes only students who entered CC in the fall term as first-time, full-time students seeking a degree, certificate or transfer.
+Students included in the 2017 SRTK Cohort were tracked from Fall 2017 through Spring 2020 to determine their academic outcomes during the time period.

 A student is included in the Completion Rate if they attained a certificate or degree or became “transfer prepared” within the three-year period.
 Transfer-prepared is defined as having completed 60 transferable units with a GPA of 2.0 or better.

-The table below compares Cerro Coso Community College's Completion and Transfer Rates to the statewide community college average.
+The table below compares CC's Completion and Transfer Rates to the statewide community college average.

-These rates do not represent the completion and transfer rates of the entire student population at Cerro Coso Community College, nor do they account for student outcomes occurring after this three-year tracking period.
+These rates do not represent the completion and transfer rates of the entire student population at Cerro Coso Community College, nor do they account for student outcomes occurring after the three-year tracking period.
 For more information on SRTK methodology, interpretation, and rates at other community colleges, you can visit the College Chancellor's Office website at http://srtk.cccco.edu/.